CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 Guided Sizing is a beta feature.
 {% endhint %}

 Guided Kubernetes Sizing provides a one-click or continuous right-sizing solution in two steps, request sizing and then cluster sizing.
-These implementations function exactly like Kubecost's existing [container](/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md) and [cluster right-sizing](/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations.md) features.
+These implementations function exactly like nOps's existing [container](/using-nOps/navigating-the-nOps-ui/savings/container-request-right-sizing-recommendations.md) and [cluster right-sizing](/using-nOps/navigating-the-nOps-ui/savings/cluster-right-sizing-recommendations.md) features.

 #### 1. Request Sizing